-The weight being that of the car in starting order (driver aboard, full tanks), the roll-bar must be able to withstand three simultaneously applied loads:
+The weight being that of the car in starting order (driver aboard, full tanks), the roll-bar must be able to withstand three simultaneously

-- 1.5 G lateral,

-- 5.5 G fore and aft
+- 1.5 G lateral. - 5.5 G fore and aft

 - 7.5 G vertical, the induced loads being carried over into the primary structure.

-A certificate signed by a qualified technician must be submitted to the Scrutineers of an event.
-It must be accompanied by a drawing or a photograph of the said roll-bar and state that this roll-bar can withstand the above mentioned loads.
+A certificate signed by a qualified technician must be submitted to the Scrutineers of an event, It must be accompanied by a drawing or a photograph of the said roll-bar and state that this roll-bar can withstand the above mentioned loads.

-- p) General circuit breaker: all cars, open or closed, participating in speed races on closed circuits or in hill-climbs must be equipped with a general electric circuit breaker, clearly marked by a spark in a blue triangle, accessible from inside or outside the car.
-This circuit breaker will cut all electrical circuits (battery, alternator or dynamo, lights, hooters, ignition, electrical controls, etc).
-The fitting of such a circuit breaker, which is compulsory for speed events on circuits and hill-climbs, is authorised and even recommended for rallies. - q) Safety harness: The following prescriptions are mandatory:
+General circuit breaker: all cars participating in speed races on closed circuits or in hill-climbs must be equipped with a general electric circuit breaker, which must be clearly marked by a spark in a blue triangle.
+Closed cars must be fitted with two circuit breakers, one in the driver's compartment and one outside the vehicle in an easily detectable location.
+The fitting of such circuit breakers which is compulsory for speed events on circuits and hill-climbs is authorised and even recommended for rallies.